-The group's liquidity risk management links its business plan and objectives, funding plan and liquidity risk management and monitoring.
-The liquidity risk management framework is documented in the annual Board reviewed and approved ILAAP.
+The group's liquidity risk management framework links its business plan and objectives, funding plan and liquidity risk management and monitoring.
+The liquidity risk management framework is documented in the ILAAP, which is reviewed and approved annually by the Board.